How To Optimize A Gaming Laptop For VR: Easy Guide 2026

 How important is GPU VRAM for VR?

 VRAM matters because headsets use high-resolution buffers.
 Aim for at least 6–8 GB for most modern headsets, and 8–12 GB for higher-resolution or high-refresh-rate devices.
+If VRAM is too low, textures will swap and cause hitching.

 Can I use a gaming laptop for wireless VR?

 Yes, many laptops can handle wireless VR.
 Expect to tune Wi‑Fi, reduce render resolution, and accept slightly higher latency compared with wired setups.
+Use Wi‑Fi 6, place your router close, and avoid crowded channels for best results.

 Is an external GPU (eGPU) a good option?

 An eGPU can boost performance if your laptop has a fast Thunderbolt port.
 It adds cost and setup complexity but can be a practical upgrade for sustained VR performance.
+Note: eGPU can add minimal latency and driver complexity, so test your workflow first.

 How do I reduce motion sickness from VR on a laptop?